Find Your MP

 Our Find your MP service can help you to find out who is your Member of Parliament and their contact details.

 It also lists MPs by alphabetical name and constituency, by gender, political party and select committee membership.

 Calling with a simple question might get a faster response than writing.
 You will talk to a relevant office or have to leave a message.
 Phone the House of Commons switchboard on 020 7219 3000 and ask for your MP by name.

-If you do not know their name then you can phone the House of Commons Information Office on 020 7219 4272.
+If you do not know their name then you can phone the House of Commons Enquiry Service on 020 7219 4272.

 You may also contact your MP through their local constituency office.
 Addresses and contact numbers will be listed in local libraries, town halls, an MP's personal website or through the House of Commons Information Office.

 The majority of MPs have email addresses that you can use to contact your MP.
 Our directory of MPs lists all current MPs and those that have email addresses.

 Many MPs also have websites and use social media.
 Details of these, where available, are also listed in our directory of MPs.

 When writing to any MP the address to use is: